 If you’re a brand that prides itself on being classy, high-end and exclusive, incorporate this messaging into your campaign.

-Take, for instance, your copy and design.
+Take your copy and design.
 Enhance your traditional colour palette with a Black Friday splash of monochrome or sleek metallics; Charlotte Tilbury featured their signature sparkle and flashes of gold in their promotion last year.
-And rather than featuring copy shouting about SALES that shoppers should BUY NOW BEFORE IT’S GONE, keep your tone of voice sophisticated with talk of exclusive giveaways, special touches and luxury goodies.
+And rather than featuring copy shouting about SALES that shoppers should BUY NOW BEFORE IT’S GONE, keep your tone of voice sophisticated with talk of unmissable incentives such as exclusive giveaways, VIP offers, and luxury goodies.

-You can find more ideas around copy and design in our Black Friday lookbook.
-If you’re a client, our team of designers and copywriter can also help you come up with bespoke branding ideas for your campaign, as well as advising you on incentives, promotional touchpoints, and a timeline.
+You can find more ideas for copy and design in our Black Friday lookbook.
+If you’re a client, our team of Referral Experts can also help you come up with bespoke branding ideas for your campaign, as well as advising you on incentives, promotional touchpoints, and a timeline.

-Turn your website and (where possible) brick-and-mortar stores into Black Friday sanctuaries.
-Other brands feature garish sale signs and rapidly selling out items; yours can present a calming environment with complimentary giveaways and exclusive access.
+Turn your website and brick-and-mortar stores into Black Friday sanctuaries.
+Other brands feature bold sale signs and rapidly selling out items; yours can present a more sophisticated environment, with complimentary products and exclusive access.
 You could even take it a step further and make your Black Friday event invite-only, welcoming your most loyal customers and brand ambassadors (who will no doubt rave about it on social media).

 Tailor personalised content to customer segments.
 Aid product discovery with promotions and free samples.
 Make it easy and convenient for your customers to try on products in the comfort of their homes.

-Black Friday is about more than slashed prices; it’s about value.
+Black Friday isn’t about slashed prices — it’s about value.

 Another option is to host an invite-only Black Friday sale online.
-Not only will this maintain a sense of exclusivity that flatters your customers, but it’ll also encourage others to sign up to your mailing list so they don’t miss out next time.
+Not only will this maintain a sense of exclusivity that flatters your customers, but it’ll also encourage others to sign up to your newsletter so they don’t miss out next time.